 - Scripted Inputs: Splunk can read the machine data output by programs or scripts, such as a Unix® command or a custom script that monitors sensors.

 Downloading, Installing, and Starting Splunk

-We can download fully functional Splunk for free, for learning or to support small to moderate use of Splunk and after downloading install the splunk after it start the splunk.
+We can download fully functional Splunk for free, for learning, or support small to moderate use of Splunk, and after downloading install the Splunk after it starts the Splunk.

 The very last line of the information you see when Splunk starts is: